-In 1979 the Messiaic Bible Institute (now known as the Tzemach Institute for Biblical Studies) was inaugurated after just such a time of fasting and prayer, during which the Lord called us to begin and maintain a teaching ministry.
-Since then, hundreds of believers have benefitted from its classroom and online training.
+In 1979 the Messianic Bible Institute (now known as the Tzemach Institute for Biblical Studies) was inaugurated after just such a time of fasting and prayer, during which the Lord called us to begin and maintain a teaching ministry.
+Since then, hundreds of believers have benefited from its classroom and online training.

 It was, likewise, through times of fasting and prayer that the Lord added the following ministries to our calling:

 – Setting the captive free

 – Identifying with Israel